-Criteria JORC Code explanation Commentary determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established. four acid digestion and 30 gram charge fire assay with AA finish (Au-AA25) for gold.
+Criteria JORC Code explanation Commentary XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established. code ME-ICP61, a 33 element determination using a four acid digestion and 30 gram charge fire assay with AA finish (Au-AA25) for gold.
 Ore grades are analysed by OG62 - 4 acid digestion method for each element when identified.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
 Laboratory provides assay certificates, which are stored electronically both in ALS and Company's servers.
 Laboratory CSV files are merged with GPS Location data files using unique sample numbers as the key.
 No adjustments made to assay data.
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 Rock chip samples are located using handheld GPS receivers with accuracy from 10-5m.
 UTM projection WGS84 Zone 34N and local grid SJTSK03.
 Conversion between local and UTM grid is run through national certified web portal.
 The topographic control, using handheld GPS, was adequate for the survey.
+Drill collars are surveyed using a differential GPS or by triangulation depending of the tree cover and other environmental factors.
+Downhole surveys are taken at nominal 50m intervals down the hole.
+Excessive deviation is not generally a problem in this field and this interval is considered sufficient.
+Downhole azimuth readings at magnetic and converted to Grid by adding 6.6 degrees.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-Reconnaissance sampling of available outcrop.
-Results will not be used for resource estimation.
-No compositing has been applied.
+It is not yet determined whether the results from this drilling will be used in a mineral resource estimate.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 No bias is believed to be introduced by the sampling method.
+Drilling is designed to intersect the target structure as close to normal as is possible given the constraints of topography and access.
+In this program no holes were drilled at acute angles to the target structure.
 Sample security The measures taken to ensure sample security.
 Samples were delivered to ALS Minerals laboratory in Romania by Prospech trusted contractor and were not left unattended at any time.
 There were no incident reports from ALS lab on sample receiver cell.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No audits or reviews of the data management system have been carried out.